Integrate with Dependency-Track

 Manually

 At this point you have a project defined, but no components or vulnerabilities listed.
-In this step you will upload some SBOMs for Alertmanager and Prometheus Config Reloader components.
+In this step you will upload some SBOMs for

-Open up the Alertmanager revisions page to see all the builds and look for the first revision: ec1feb7.
+.
 If you can’t find it, click here.
 Then, download the CycloneDX SBOM by clicking on the download icon next to the image.
-You will get a file named alertmanager-0.27.0-1.1.x86_64.cdx.json.
+You will get a file named alertmanager-0.27.0-1.1.x86_64.cdx.json

-Do the same for the first revision of Prometheus Config Reloader: f4dfa09.
+.
 If you can’t find it, click here.
-You will get a file named prometheus-config-reloader-0.76.1-1.1.x86_64.cdx.json.
+You will get a file named prometheus-config-reloader-0.76.1-1.1.x86_64.cdx.json

-Now, go to Dependency-Track and open Alertmanager (you want to open the container, not the application).
-In the new page, click on the Components tab, and then Upload BOM button, then select the alertmanager-0.27.0-1.1.x86_64.cdx.json.
-Once uploaded, click on the Refresh icon button (or just reload the page), you will see the list of components:
+(you want to open the container, not the application).
+In the new page, click on the Components tab, and then Upload BOM button, then select the alertmanager-0.27.0-1.1.x86_64.cdx.json

-Do the respective for Prometheus Config Reloader.
+Do the respective for Prometheus Config Reloader

 Finally, go to the Dependency Track Dashboard, and click on the Refresh icon button within the Portfolio Vulnerabilities card.
 After a couple of seconds you will see that the risk values increase: congratulations, you are now tracking Application Collection images 👏.